A new landmark hotel for Budapest

-Quantity takeoffs and estimations are critical for every construction project.
-Thanks to the measurements and quantity calculation functions in Revu, Márkus was able to complete quantity takeoffs and estimations five times faster than before.
+Quantity estimations are critical for every construction project.
+Thanks to the measurements and quantity calculation functions in Revu, Márkus was able to complete quantity estimations five times faster than before.
 “It speeds up a lot in checking quantities and controlling material costs,” a Márkus employee said.

 Another everyday benefit of using Revu was the electronic signature tool for RFI approvals.
-Márkus used this feature to approve each product change and to officially register all RFIs.
+Márkus used this feature to approve each product change and to register all RFIs officially.

 Change for the better, for good

-Since the majority of architects in Hungary use Archicad, the easy integration with Revu helped Márkus collaborate with designers.
-While Márkus’ partners hadn’t worked with Bluebeam before, they adapted to it easily, and now have plans to adopt it for other projects.
+Because the majority of architects in Hungary use Archicad, the easy integration with Revu helped Márkus collaborate with designers.
+While Márkus’ partners hadn’t worked with Bluebeam before, they adapted to it easily and now have plans to adopt it for other projects.

 Márkus saved thousands of euros in paper printing costs with Revu.
 What’s more, it helped eliminate human error.
-Previously, the team had to manually red-line delivered prints and digital PDF files, risking mistakes.
-The Archicad-Bluebeam Connection meant that all project stakeholders—even those not necessarily linked to any BIM platform—could mark up directly onto digital deliverables.
+Previously, the team had to red-line delivered prints and digital PDF files manually, risking mistakes.
+The Archicad-Bluebeam Connection meant that all project stakeholders — even those not necessarily linked to any BIM platform — could mark up directly onto digital deliverables.